Nick Drake: Death

-Over the following years, Drake's songs appeared in soundtracks of "quirky, youthful" films such as The Royal Tenenbaums, Serendipity and Garden State.
-Made to Love Magic, an album of outtakes and remixes released by Island Records in 2004, far exceeded Drake's lifetime sales.
-American musician Duncan Sheik released an album of songs inspired by Drake, Phantom Moon, in 2001.
-In 2017, Kele Okereke cited Pink Moon as an influence on his third solo album Fatherland.
-Other contemporary artists influenced by Drake include José González, Bon Iver, Iron & Wine, Alexi Murdoch and Philip Selway of Radiohead.

 Musical and lyrical style

+Boyd wrote that "the roots of Nick's harmonies" were in his mother's piano playing, which drew from West End acts such as Noël Coward, Sandy Wilson, and Julian Slade.
+As a teenager, Drake learned songs by Bob Dylan, Paul Simon, and Peter, Paul and Mary on guitar, having been particularly affected by Dylan's "A Hard Rain's a-Gonna Fall".
+Boyd additionally listed Django Reinhardt, Miles Davis, Bert Jansch, and Donovan as influences and speculated that Drake was familiar with bossa nova, specifically with the Brazilian guitarist João Gilberto.
+The string arrangement for "River Man" was done in the style of Frederick Delius and according to Kirby, the instrumental tracks on Bryter Layter were inspired by the Beach Boys' Pet Sounds and the 5th Dimension's The Magic Garden.
+Similarities have been noted between Drake's compositions and the work of Johann Sebastian Bach; Drake was listening to Bach's Brandenburg Concertos on the night he died.

-Drake was obsessive about practising his guitar technique, and would stay up through the night writing and experimenting with alternative tunings.
+Drake was obsessive about practising his guitar technique and would stay up through the night writing and experimenting with alternative tunings.
 His mother remembered hearing him "bumping around at all hours.
 I think he wrote his nicest melodies in the early morning hours."
 Self-taught, he achieved his guitar style through the use of alternative tunings to create cluster chords, which are difficult to achieve on a guitar using standard tuning.
 Similarly, many of his vocal melodies rest on the extensions of chords, not just on notes of the triad.
 He sang in the baritone range, often quietly and with little projection.

-Drake, who studied English literature at Cambridge University, was drawn to the works of William Blake, William Butler Yeats, and Henry Vaughan, whose influences are reflected in his lyrics.
+Drake was drawn to the works of William Blake, William Butler Yeats, and Henry Vaughan, whose influences are reflected in his lyrics.
 He also employed a series of elemental symbols and codes, largely drawn from nature.
 The moon, stars, sea, rain, trees, sky, mist, and seasons are all commonly used, influenced in part by his rural upbringing.
 Images related to summer figure centrally in his early work; from Bryter Layter on, his language is more autumnal, evoking a season commonly used to convey senses of loss and sorrow.
 Throughout, Drake writes with detachment, more as an observer than a participant, a point of view Rolling Stone's Anthony DeCurtis described "as if he were viewing his life from a great, unbridgeable distance".

-This perceived inability to connect has caused speculation about Drake's sexuality.
-Boyd has said he detects a virginal quality in Drake's lyrics and music, and notes that he never knew of him behaving in a sexual way with anyone, male or female.
 Kirby described Drake's lyrics as a "series of extremely vivid, complete observations, almost like a series of epigrammatic proverbs", though he doubts that Drake saw himself as "any sort of poet".
 Instead, Kirby believes that Drake's lyrics were crafted to "complement and compound a mood that the melody dictates in the first place".